-Bottom line: It’s imperative your boots kick ass.
-And not only to the general population, but to you specifically — your foot shape, fit preference, and riding style.
-If you’re sending it off giant cliffs, for example, or slaying stacked pillow lines, you want something stiff enough to absorb those landings.
-If you’re lapping the park or buttering the groomers, you want flex that feels playful and offers solid connectivity.
-If you’re charging through choppy terrain or speeding over chunder, you want soles that can absorb chatter and smooth your ride.
+Your boots are a critical part of your winter gear closet and it’s imperative they fit you specifically — your foot shape, fit preference, and riding style.
+If you’re sending off giant cliffs, for example, you want something stiff enough to absorb hard landings.
+If you’re lapping the park, you want a flex that feels playful and offers solid connectivity.
+If you’re charging through choppy terrain, you want soles that absorb chatter and smooth out your ride.
 And if you’re hiking ridge lines or scurrying along icy traverses, you want traction you can trust with your life (literally).

-New for the ’16/’17 season is the Ride ’92, which packs all the features imaginable from the top of the food chain without the stiffness.
+The Ride ’92 packs all the features imaginable from the top of the food chain without the stiffness.
 Even the staunchest of believers in traditional laces should give the ’92 a look with its Tongue Tied Boa system, which utilizes two independent dials for a custom fit.
 The top dial adjusts the top, outer section of the boot, while the side dial connects to the tongue to operate the lower portion and pull your heel into the heel cup.

-If you want an even more customized fit, the ’92 has a heat-moldable Intuition liner — just take it into the shop and you’ll walk out with a pair boots that are tailor-made for you.
-Michelin even provided the Peak Sole, which will keep you surefooted anytime you’re not strapped into your bindings.
+If you want an even more customized fit, the ’92 has a heat-moldable Intuition liner — just take it into the shop and you’ll walk out with a pair of boots tailor-made for you.
+Michelin even provided the Peak Sole, which keeps you surefooted anytime you’re not strapped into your bindings.

 The K2 Ender is one of those “best of both worlds” type of boots.
 On top of being playful — yet solid, lightweight, and supportive — it features a blend of traditional lacing on the outside with a Boa Conda on the inside.
 This combo lets you dial in an uber-customized fit, depending on your foot shape and preferred snugness.
 The inner lacing on the liner also allows you to pop the Boa when you’re on the chairlift, thus giving your feet a break in between rides.